jeonghanlee/danfysik-mps8500/README.md

 # danfysik-mps8500

+**Since Danfysik changed their control interface, so this repository isn't valid anymore.
+Please don't use this epics ioc for MPS 8500 model**

 This is the extremely slow-developing-repository for the Danfysik Magenet Power Supply 8500.
 The work is based on the shoulder of the FRIB 9100 work.

 * http://www.danfysik.com/media/1179/user-manual-sys8500.pdf